kariemoorman/aws-static-website/README.md

 <br>

 - Current Issues:
-    - Not a custom domain.
+    - No custom domain name.
     - No cache for static files.
     - Public bucket; not aligned with security best practices.
     - Does not support HTTPS.